Perfluorooctane sulfonate, its salts and precursors (PFOS)

 Risk management action milestones

 In December 2018, Environment and Climate Change Canada and Health Canada published the Consultation Document on Proposed Amendments to the Prohibition of Certain Toxic Substances Regulations, 2012 for PFOS, PFOA, LC-PFCAs, HBCD, PBDEs, DP and DBDPE.
 The objective of the consultation document was to inform stakeholders of the proposed amendments to the Prohibition of Certain Toxic Substances Regulations, 2012, solicit comments and request information.
-Comments and information received in response to the consultation document were considered in the development of the proposed Regulations to Amend the Prohibition of Certain Toxic Substances Regulations, 2012.
+Comments and information received in response to the consultation document were considered in the development of the proposed Regulations Amending the Prohibition of Certain Toxic Substances Regulations, 2012.

 In October 2018, a notice of intent was issued in the Canada Gazette, Part I: Vol. 152, No. 41 - October 13, 2018 indicating that the Department of the Environment and the Department of Health were initiating the development of amendments to the Prohibition of Certain Toxic Substances Regulations, 2012.
 There was a 30-day consultation period associated with this publication.
-Comments received on this publication were considered in the development of the proposed Regulations to Amend the Prohibition of Certain Toxic Substances Regulations, 2012.
+Comments received on this publication were considered in the development of the proposed Regulations Amending the Prohibition of Certain Toxic Substances Regulations, 2012.

 Environmental monitoring and surveillance in support of the Chemicals Management Plan